internetyev/seo-scripts/fetch-serp-pages/README.md

 - Depth values above 100 are not allowed and will cause an error; DataForSEO also enforces its own limits.
 - For large query lists, consider using `--silent` to avoid huge JSON dumps in the terminal.
 - You can further customize which SERP blocks are included in the TXT output by editing the `extract_text_from_serp` function inside `fetch-serp.py`.
+- **When to use `--advanced`**: Use the advanced endpoint when you need more detailed SERP data, local pack information, or when using GPS coordinates (`location_coordinate`) for location-based searches.
+The regular endpoint is sufficient for basic organic search results.